aharmer/morphoBlocks/README.md

 vignette("pengiunWings")
 ```

-Or to compare the performance of regularised consensus principal component analysis (RCPCA) with traditional principalcomponents analysis(PCA):
+Or to compare the performance of regularised consensus principal component analysis (RCPCA) with traditional principal components analysis (PCA):

 ``` r
 vignette("morphoBlocksMethods")